Get

 Cat Sensory Toy

 Cats sometimes do unpredictable things.
 They’ll get startled when you move your shoes and jump straight into the air; they will suddenly dart around the room, making unearthly noises.
-A kitten can make a toy out of anything, whether it’s a clothespin, a pen, or the TV remote.
+A kitten can make a toy out of anything, whether it’s a pen or the TV remote.
 Why they drop toys into water had us scratching our heads until we did some research on cat behavior.
+However, a lot of the possible reasons still remain only assumptions and anecdotes.

 Cats are much closer to their wild side than you may realize.
 That explains much of their behavior.
-But what are the reasons for dropping toys in water, specifically?divider 1 paws
+But what are the reasons for dropping toys in water, specifically?

-The 10 Reasons Cats Drop Toys In Water
+The 7 Possible Reasons Cats Drop Toys in Water

 1. Just an Accident